fluree/developers-site/docs/reference/http/examples.md

 ## /garbage-collect-ledger {#garbage-collect-ledger}

 A POST request to `/fdb/garbage-collect-ledger` with valid ledger ID contained in the payload will initiate the garbage collection process for the specified ledger, if needed.
+This process is useful for freeing up disk space for ledgers which have had a large number of transactions.
+Any "stale" index nodes that are no longer needed by the ledger will be removed from storage.

 ```http
 Action: POST